marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   particular library's limitations.
 However, if :option:`-Wpedantic` is used with :option:`-Wformat`, warnings are given about format features not in the selected standard version (but not for ``strfmon`` formats, since those are not in any version of the C standard).
-See :ref:`Options Controlling C Dialect <c-dialect-options>`.
+See :ref:`c-dialect-options`.

   .. option:: -Wformat=1